NotMyLyfe/masseyhacks-submission/README.md

 THe website will have a basic overview of (basic statistics list here) on the front page. (maybe) There will be dedicated pages that display more detailed information. (/maybe)

 ## The Discord Bot
 This Discord bot will send COVID data in a conviniently packaged embed message.
-This makes it easily integratable into the chatting experiences of many.
+This makes it easily integratable into the casual chatting experience.

 ### Bot Commands
 not yet